 Use of Proceeds We will not receive any proceeds of the shares offered by the selling stockholders.
-Any proceeds we receive from the sale of common stock under the Standby Equity Distribution Agreement to Cornell Capital Partners will be used for general working capital purposes.
-See "Use of Proceeds".
+Any proceeds we receive from the sale of common stock under the Standby Equity Distribution Agreement to Cornell immediate substantial dilution.
+See "Risk Factors" and "Dilution".